-Redemption requests must state the number of Shares, (or the amount to be redeemed) their form, the Class and the name of the Sub-Fund, as well as necessary references enabling the payment of the redemption proceeds.
+Redemption requests must state the number of Shares, their form, the Class and the name of the Sub-Fund, as well as necessary references enabling the payment of the redemption proceeds.
 For redemption payments, the Transfer Agent will take into account the currency in which the relevant Sub-Fund is denominated.